mattiasvillani/MLcourse/README.md

 <!-- font: frutiger -->

+> [!NOTE]
-:warning: Note: I am no longer teaching this course, so this material does not necessarily reflect the current curriculum.
+> Note: I am no longer teaching this course, so this material does not necessarily reflect the current curriculum.

 # Machine Learning (ST5401), 7.5 credits
 <p float="left">